thanos-io/thanos/docs/components/query-frontend.md

                                  Listen host:port for HTTP endpoints.
       --http-grace-period=2m     Time to wait after an interrupt received for HTTP Server.
-      --http-tls-config=""       [EXPERIMENTAL] Path to the configuration file that can enable TLS or authentication for all HTTP endpoints.
+      --http.config=""           [EXPERIMENTAL] Path to the configuration file that can enable TLS or authentication for all HTTP endpoints.
       --labels.default-time-range=24h